YOUSSEFBT369/youssefbouzit/README.md

 ---

 ## 🤝 **Looking to Collaborate On**
-Data Science, Machine Learning, or Deep Learning projects, particularly in Python (TensorFlow, PyTorch, Scikit-learn), or applied research contexts.
+Data Analyst, Data Science, Machine Learning, or Deep Learning projects, particularly in Python (TensorFlow, PyTorch, Scikit-learn), or applied research contexts.

 ---